TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 > ### **How to Install SpikeInterface for Spike Sorting in Neuromod**

-First you have to install python and anaconda.
-To make sure there are no permission errors, set the anaconda promt to open always with admin rights. **Optional:** Create a costume anaconda environment to install all the necessary packages in (for comprehensive tutorials see youtube or https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
-Activate your environment and type 'conda activate <YourEnvironmentName>' to activate the environment.
-Then install the necessary packages using these commands: (Alternatively just copy paste the commands in the anaconda prompt window as is, installing everything in the anaconda base environment)
+First you have to install Python and Anaconda.
+To make sure there are no permission errors, set the anaconda prompt to open always with administrator rights. **Optional:** Create a costume anaconda environment to install all the necessary packages in (for comprehensive tutorials see youtube or https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
+Activate your environment ('conda activate <YourEnvironmentName>') and install the necessary packages using these commands: (Alternatively just copy paste the commands in the anaconda prompt window as is, installing everything in the anaconda base environment)
 For some of the following packages you need to install Visual Studios C++ as well!

 ```python